cozygene/glint/docs/source/tutorial.rst

-.. citations are in Chcago format
+.. citations are in Chicago format

 ..
 [1] Rahmani, Elior, Noah Zaitlen, Yael Baran, Celeste Eng, Donglei Hu, Joshua Galanter, Sam Oh et al. "Sparse PCA corrects for cell type heterogeneity in epigenome-wide association studies."
 Nature methods 13, no. 5 (2016): 443-445.
 ..
 [2] Jaffe, Andrew E., and Rafael A. Irizarry.
 "Accounting for cellular heterogeneity is critical in epigenome-wide association studies."
 Genome biology 15, no. 2 (2014): 1.